 2013 saw Lilygun team up with bass player and long time friend Ashley Dreher, for the return to The Renaissance Alternative Music Festival in May as well as a string of shows throughout the beginning of the year.
 The band was lucky enough to be one of the last bands ever to perform at the legendary London venue The Bull & Gate before its closure in April.

 Whilst Lilygun began to focus on writing their second album, Anna-Christina began a spin-off project she called "Pretty Little Lady?".
 Solo acoustic music with an edge and "not for the faint-hearted", Anna-Christina performed a series of intimate gigs in and around London throughout 2013/2014.
 Having never performed solo in the past, her shows generated interest and good reviews.

 She released a collection of songs as part of her first acoustic EP called Pretty Little Lady?.
 One song from the EP was released every Sunday throughout the month of May 2015.

 Songs from Pretty Little Lady? were featured on radio shows throughout the year and were popular.
 Anna-Christina performed her solo set at several headlining shows in London including the Avalon, the Dublin Castle, AlleyCats, Proud in Camden and Monto Water Rats.
 Other stand out gigs were The Flag in Watford, The Horn in St Albans and The Renaissance Alternative Music Festival in London.

 On Halloween night Anna-Christina released her first official music video for the song Little Boy Blue.
 The video was directed by Jordan KK and filmed at Unit 2 Studios.

 By 2016, the recording of Lilygun's second album was in full swing.
-"The Big Eight" (songs) as Anna-Christina calls them, were chosen out of a selection of twenty demo songs.
+"The Big Eight" (songs) as Anna-Christina called them, were chosen out of a selection of twenty demo songs.
 Most of the musicians playing on the new album also performed on Lilygun's debut.